Not-Bruno/laboratory/README.md

 Local docker Environment for testing und playing.

 ## Requirements
+Windows
-- docker Desktop v4.35.1 or higher || docker Engine 24.0.7 or higher
+- docker Desktop v4.35.1 or higher
+- better use docker inside WSL -> docker Engine 24.0.7 or higher

+Linux
+- docker Engine 24.0.7 or higher

 ## Known Problems
 > Ubuntu Container does not start